Settings Reference

 }]

-For custom dependency nodes (like jest.mock(...)), use boundaries/additional-dependency-nodes.
+To check also custom dependency nodes (like jest.mock(...)), use boundaries/additional-dependency-nodes.

 boundaries/additional-dependency-nodes